 SRP-9003 (LGMD, gene therapy program).
 We are developing gene therapy programs for various types of LGMDs.
 Our LGMD programs use the AAVrh.74 vector, the same vector used in our SRP-9001 gene therapy program, to transfect a restorative gene.
 The most advanced of our LGMD product candidates, SRP-9003, aims to treat LGMD2E, also known as beta-sarcoglycanopathy, a severe and debilitating form of LGMD characterized by progressive muscle fiber loss, inflammation and muscle fiber replacement with fat and fibrotic tissue.
 SRP-9003 is designed to transfect a gene that codes for and restores beta-sarcoglycan protein with the goal of restoring the dystrophin associated protein complex.
-SRP-9003 has generated positive preclinical safety and efficacy data utilizing the AAVrh.74 vector.
+SRP-9003 has generated positive pre-clinical safety and efficacy data utilizing the AAVrh.74 vector.

 A Phase 1/2a trial of SRP-9003 commenced in the fourth quarter of 2018.
 In February 2019, we announced two-month biopsy data from the first three-patient cohort dosed in the SRP-9003 trial, and in October 2019, we announced nine-month functional data from these three patients.
 In June 2020, we announced safety and expression results from three clinical trial participants in the high-dose cohort measured at 60 days, and one-year functional data from three clinical trial participants in the low-dose cohort.
-In September 2020, we announced six-month functional data from three clinical trial participants in the low-dose cohort.
-We also announced one-year functional data in the high-dose cohort and two-year functional data in the low-dose cohort in March 2022, we announced 36-month functional data from three clinical trial participants in the low-dose cohort.
-We plan to meet with the FDA in 2023 to discuss our potentially pivotal trial.
+In September 2020, we announced six-month functional data from three clinical trial participants in the in the high-dose cohort, and 18-month functional data from three clinical trial participants in the low-dose cohort.
+We also announced one-year functional data in the high-dose cohort and two-year functional data in the low-dose cohort in March 2021.
+In March 2022, we announced 36month functional data from three clinical trial participants in the low-dose cohort and 24-month functional data from two clinical trial participants in the high-dose cohort.
+In January 2024, we announced that we had begun screening in Study SRP-9003-301, a Phase 3, multi-national, open-label study of SRP-9003